Cloudbourn/github-oidc/README.md

 ## Setup

 1. First, fork the repository.
+You need to explicitly go to Actions and enable workflows.

 2. Change the default value from `Cloudbourn` to your Github username or organisation in [cloudformation.yml](./cloudformation.yml)